This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 The loose outside piece will fall away, and you can ease back the opposite edge and remove the cut section from underneath.
 Be gentle as you do it, sometimes you may not have cut all the way through both layers of fondant and you don’t want to tear it.
 Cut it again with the scalpel if necessary and pull it away.

-“A straight line is neater than a squiggly one” – Old New Zealand proverb.
-(Not really)
+“A straight line looks neater than a squiggly one” – Old New Zealand proverb*.

 When you’re mostly happy with the sides of the cake, trim the fondant from the top of the cake.
 Run the knife along the cake board as you cut, making sure the knife stays flush against the board, to get a perfectly straight cut.

-Use a knife to cut through the tape holding the waxed paper onto the board, and remove the board.
+If your paper is taped, use a knife or scalpel to cut through the tape holding the waxed paper onto the board, and remove the board.

 (If you’re covering the top of the cake now so the seam is on the side, then do this now and follow the instructions for flipping and trimming the cake)